Acquis communautaire

 All member states and their citizens must obey the Acquis and all candidate countries must accept the full Acquis to become a member of the European Union.
 The complete body of the EU Acquis is composed of more than 108,000 documents.

-There is no official number of valid legal acts.
-The full picture may only be assembled by different pieces of information from different sources.
-We have done that partly and you can see the result under Number of laws.
+different sources.
+We have done that partly and you can see the result under Number

 The full Acquis is difficult to define.
 It can be described as the total body of European Union law applicable in the EU.
 It is constantly evolving and comprises: